 7. More storage

-Internal storage pockets feature on the internal walls of every Instant Up model, but the gold series have the added benefit of a gear hammock that attaches under the internal peak of the tent.
+While internal storage pockets feature on the internal walls of every Instant Up model, the 4P and 6P Gold as well as the 4PV and 6PV Gold Darkroom series have the added benefit of a gear hammock that attaches under the internal peak of the tent.
 It’s a perfect place to store the car keys so all can access, or maybe some emergency midnight munchies… up where the kids can’t reach them!